gbowerman/vmsstools/README.md

 # vmsstools
-Azure VM Scale Set scripts.
+Azure VM Scale Set tools.
 Use at your own risk :-)

 ## jumpbox